-5.1.45 FPT_ITC.1 Inter-TSF confidentiality during transmission
+5.1.54 FPT_ITC.1 Inter-TSF confidentiality during transmission

-5.1.45.1 FPT_ITC.1.1 The TSF shall protect all TSF data transmitted from the TSF to a remote trusted IT product from unauthorized disclosure during transmission.
+5.1.54.1 FPT_ITC.1.1 The TSF shall protect all TSF data transmitted from the TSF to a remote trusted IT product from unauthorized disclosure during transmission.

-Application Note: The ST must describe how the data is protected by one or more of the following:

-- a.
-Information distributed only within an area approved for open storage of the information; - b.
-National Nuclear Security Agency (NNSA)- approved encryption mechanisms appropriate for the encryption of Secret Restricted Data, Sigmas 1 13 and 15; - c.
-NNSA approved Protected Transmission System; and - d.
-Approved courier.
+- g.
+Application Note: The ST must describe how the data is protected by one or more of the following: - Information distributed only within an area approved for open storage of the information; - National Security Agency (NSA)-approved encryption mechanisms appropriate for the encryption of classified information; - Protected Transmission System; and - Trusted courier.

-5.1.46 FPT RCV.2 Automated recovery
+5.1.55 FPT_RCV.2 Automated recovery

-- 5.1.46.1 FPT_RCV.2.1 When automated recovery from a failure or service discontinuity is not possible, the TSF shall enter a maintenance mode where the ability to return the TOE to a secure state is provided. - 5.1.46.2 FPT_RCV.2.2 For [assignment: list of failure/ service discontinuities], the TSF shall ensure the return of the TOE to a secure state using automated procedures.

-5.1.47 FPT_RVM.1 Non-bypassability of the TSF
+- 5.1.55.1 FPT_RCV.2.1 When automated recovery from a failure or service discontinuity is not possible, the TSF shall enter a maintenance mode where the ability to return the TOE to a secure state is provided. - 5.1.55.2 FPT_RCV.2.2 For [assignment: list of failures/service discontinuities], the TSF shall ensure the return of the TOE to a secure state using automated procedures. - 5.1.56 FPT_RPL.1 Replay detection - 5.1.56.1 FPT_RPL.1.1 The TSF shall detect replay for the following entities: [assignment: list of identified entities]. - 5.1.56.2 FPT_RPL.1.2 The TSF shall perform [assignment: list of specific actions] when replay is detected. - 5.1.57 FPT_RVM.1 Non-bypassability of the TSF

-5.1.47.1 FPT_RVM.1.1 The TSF shall ensure that the TSP enforcement functions are invoked and succeed before each function within the TSC is allowed to proceed.
+5.1.57.1 FPT_RVM.1.1 The TSF shall ensure that the TSP enforcement functions are invoked and succeed before each function within the TSC is allowed to proceed.

 Application Note: This element does not imply that there must be a reference monitor.
-Rather this requires that the TSF validate all actions between subjects and objects that require policy enforcement.
+Rather this requires that the TSF validates all actions between subjects and objects that require policy enforcement.